kkinnear/zprint/README.md

 As nobody has raised any issues in the past 6 months or so, I will be completely removing these capabilities in the near future, when we go to 0.5.0.
-If you need these capabilites, now is the last change to raise an issue on Github!
+If you need these capabilites, now is the last chance to raise an issue on Github!

 However, if you need these configuration capabilities, you can still use them if you add an additional library to the dependencies.